raspberrypilearning/flatgame/en/step_10.md

 *not edited vid yet*

 Flatgames are a great way to be creative and try new things out with scratch.
-Try some of these challenges for next steps - and don't worry about making it neat!
+Try some of these challenges - and don't worry about making it neat!

 Here are some ideas - have a play!
 What else can you add?